Mellanox/libvma/README.txt

 Control VMA internal TCP timer resolution (fast timer) (in milli seconds).
 Minimum value is the internal thread wakeup timer resolution (VMA_TIMER_RESOLUTION_MSEC).
 Default value is 100 (milli-sec)

+VMA_TCP_CTL_THREAD
+Do all tcp control flows in the internal thread, Default value is disabled

 VMA_INTERNAL_THREAD_AFFINITY
 Control which CPU core(s) the VMA internal thread is serviced on.
 The cpu set